joeynmt/joeynmt/README.md

 ## Installation
-JoeyNMT is built on [PyTorch](https://pytorch.org/).
+Joey NMT is built on [PyTorch](https://pytorch.org/).
 Please make sure you have a compatible environment.
-We tested JoeyNMT 2.0 with
+We tested Joey NMT 2.0 with
 - python 3.9
 - torch 1.11.0
 - cuda 11.5

-You can install JoeyNMT either A. via [pip](https://pypi.org/project/joeynmt/) or B. from source.
+You can install Joey NMT either A. via [pip](https://pypi.org/project/joeynmt/) or B. from source.

 ### A. Via pip
 for latest stable version: